classiebit/eventmie-docs/resources/docs/1.0/admin/manage-users.md

 All the site users can be managed from this page.
 There are two prefined user groups -

 <br>
-1. Admin - only user group that is allowed to visit admin panel
+1. Admin - only user group that is allowed to visit the admin panel
-2. Customer - can book events and manage their bookings from the front-end.
+2. Customers - can book events and manage their bookings from the front-end.

 ---